NumEconCopenhagen/projects-2020-swiss-python/README.md

 # Welcome to the NumEconCPH repository from swiss-python

-A short description of the files and folders:
+A short description of the projects:

 - /inauguralproject:The structure is as follows: it contains a jupyter notebook where all the results are presented.
 The project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).
 In this project we solved a simple labor-supply model and visulaized the optimal outcome.